O Q

 Camellia phaeoclada Chang (1981).

 Subgenus Camellia; Section Paracamellia.
 A shrub 2.5 m tall.
 Leaves coriaceous, narrowly oblong, 4-5.5 cm long x 1.3-1.8 cm wide, apices acute.
 Flowers terminal, sessile, white, 2.5-3 cm across.
-Distinguished from C.brevistyla by longer and narrower leaves with acute apices.
-Distribution: Yunnan and Sichuan Provinces, China.
+Distinguished from C. brevistyla by longer and narrower leaves with acute apices.
+Distributed in the Yunnan and Sichuan Provinces, China.

 Camellia phellocarpa Chang & Lie in Chang (1981).